MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/ns-fltkernel-_flt_registration.md

 ### -field FilterUnloadCallback

 A pointer to a routine of type <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/content/fltkernel/nc-fltkernel-pflt_filter_unload_callback">PFLT_FILTER_UNLOAD_CALLBACK</a> to be registered as the minifilter's <i>FilterUnloadCallback</i> routine.
-This member is optional and can be <b>NULL</b>.
+This member is optional and can be **NULL**.
 Note that if **NULL** is specified for this routine, then the filter can never be unloaded.

 ### -field InstanceSetupCallback

 A pointer to a routine of type <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/content/fltkernel/nc-fltkernel-pflt_instance_setup_callback">PFLT_INSTANCE_SETUP_CALLBACK</a> to be registered as the minifilter's <i>InstanceSetupCallback</i> routine.
-This member is optional and can be <b>NULL</b>.
+This member is optional and can be **NULL**.
 Note that if **NULL** is specified for this routine, the attachment is always made.

 ### -field InstanceQueryTeardownCallback